How to Start a Map Art Business in 2026

 Realistic numbers for the real estate channel:

-Pro Plus custom corner branding is what makes this work.
-The agent's name and contact info goes on every print.
-Their brand, their referral pipeline, your subscription.
+Custom corner branding is what makes this work.
+The agent's name and contact info goes on every print — a free feature on every download.
+Their brand, their referral pipeline, your repeat customer.
 They get a permanent marketing asset; you get a recurring customer.

 A small workflow note: Each print needs the agent's custom corner text typed in (name, phone, brokerage, whatever they want).
 It's a few extra seconds per print compared to a generic listing.
 The natural workflow is to save each agent's text in a notes file and paste it in — easy to manage, even with multiple agents.
 The extra 30 seconds per order is a fair trade for $100–200 of high-margin revenue.

 Time investment: Higher upfront (relationship building, in-person meetings), but agents reorder repeatedly.
-One good agent relationship can pay your tool subscription for years.
+One good agent relationship can be steady repeat revenue for years.

 Best for: People comfortable with light B2B sales.
 Local relationships matter most.
 Outreach via in-person visits, email, or phone — pitching the lifetime-business-card angle, not the gift angle.
 Read the full guide: Map Art for Real Estate Agents →